Systemism

 Scientists take this anecdote as demonstrating what science can offer to the artist (method, understanding, repeatability), while neglecting what the artist can offer science (imagination, attention, creativity).
 It works both ways.

-Science is not confined to the micro level and it is also not restricted to analysis as an investigative mode.
+level and it is also not restricted to analysis as an investigative mode.
 The study of complex systems, such as biological and technological entities, often involve sub-disciplines devoted to analysis and synthesis that may overlap in large projects.

 $$\Large { \overbrace{{{A_0 \atop \downarrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \uparrow} \atop B_1}}^{\text{analysis}} \iff \overbrace{{{A_0 \atop \uparrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \downarrow} \atop B_1}}^{\text{synthesis}} } $$

-Food Example#
+Food Example

 With some varieties of green tea it is possible to generate a bright pink colour if it is brewed with baking soda and milk.
 Recipes typically report that baking soda is needed to generate the colour, without specifying why.